 Hyundai’s big plan is to create a separate IONIQ sub-brand for its all-electric range with odd number cars (3,5 and 7) all taking the form of CUVs and SUVs and all even number cars (4,6 and 8) all saloons and coupes.
 The next two models to come off the Hyundai drawing board will be the IONIQ 6, which is set to arrive later this year, and the IONIQ 7, which is expected early 2024.

-IONIQ 6 - design
+IONIQ 6 design

 IONIQ 6 - battery and range

-In terms of specification, the IONIQ 6 will be very similar to the IONIQ 5.
-It will use the same 800 volt charging system that will allow it to charge to 80% in under 20 minutes.
-The range-topping version is likely to fitted with a 77.4kWh pack and come with the option of dual motor all-wheel drive.
+The IONIQ 6 will come with the same 800 volt charging system that will allow it to charge to 80% in under 20 minutes with a peak DC charge rate of around 232kW.
+Initial versions are expected to come with a 77.4kWh pack and have the option of dual motor all-wheel drive.
 However, unlike its smaller stablemate, the IONIQ 6 is unlikely to be offered with an entry-level 58kWh pack.

 IONIQ 6 UK on sale and price

 Hyundai is planning to launch the IONIQ before the end of the year and anticipates that the UK market could start seeing deliveries early next year.
 Given the fact that it will sit above the IONIQ 5 in the range, we’d expect prices to start from around £50,000 for the entry-level rear-wheel drive model, rising to around £60,000 for the range-topping models.